keshuaixu/pmd_dvrk/README.md

 # Future work
 - If the communication speed and reliability can be improved, `dvrk_ros_pmd` should be reimplemented in c++ and be part of `sawRobotIO1394` for simplicity.
- - When you do that, **revert the `sawIntuitiveResearchKit` to the [jhu vanilla version](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/).** The modification in my fork is a temporary hack that removed the homing sequence for testing the system without a functioning position loop.
 - If the communication issue cannot be resolved, you can try running to position and velocity loop on PMD.
 You will need to calculate the actuator position/velocity target because the loop in dvrk is joint-based instead of actuator-based.
+- Either way, once you have a working position loop, **revert the `sawIntuitiveResearchKit` to the [jhu vanilla version](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/).** The modification in my fork is a temporary hack that removed the homing sequence for testing the system without a functioning position loop.